Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 10. **No Necessary Grounded in Contingent:**
     No necessary truth can be grounded in a contingent one.

-These axioms form the basis for the reductio framework and the grounding results in Appendix 6B and 6C.
+These axioms form the basis for the reductio framework and the grounding results in Appendix C (C.1–C.3).

 ---